SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/06-VariablesAndScopes.md

 	^ receiver instVarNamed: aString
 ```

+#### Add `currentScope`

-Now we can define the method `currentScope` in the interpreter with a first implementation.
+We define the method `currentScope` in the interpreter with a first implementation.
-We will refine in the following sections.
+We will refine it in the following sections.

 ```
 CInterpreter >> currentScope